reimerb13/Baseball-Analytics-Practicum/README.md

 The Fielding data has 143,046 observations with 18 variables.
 The classification for the variables included factors, characters, and integers.
 The variables for the Fielding data consist of the following:

+playerID: Player ID code

+yearID: Year

+stint: Player's stint (number of appearances a player made with a team during the season)

+teamID: The name of the team (this variable was classified as a factor)

+lgID: A factor variable that classified the league a player played in (AA, AL, FL, NL, PL, and UA)